-This report constitutes the final deliverable for the first phase of the climate vulnerability assessment carried out by RMIT University for Port Vila, Vanuatu.
-This activity forms part of the broader activity for UN-Habitat's Cities and Climate Change Initiative in the Pacific region.
-The content contained in this report is based on knowledge generated through two visits to the city by both report authors, a variety of engagement activity (interviews, workshops and a transect walk), elicitation of local/traditional knowledge, collating and analysing available primary data, and a comprehensive desk-top analysis of relevant literature.
+This report constitutes the complete outputs of the climate vulnerability assessment carried out by RMIT University for Port Vila, Vanuatu throughout 2014.
+This activity forms part of the broader agenda for UN-Habitat's Cities and Climate Change Initiative (CCCI) in the Pacific region.
+The content contained in this report is based on knowledge generated through three visits to the city by both report authors, a variety of engagement activity (interviews, workshops and a transect walk), elicitation of local/traditional knowledge, collating and analysing available primary data, and a comprehensive desk-top analysis of relevant literature.

 The first field trip was carried out in April 2014 with a primary aim of undertaking an actor and policy mapping exercise.
-Activity during this initial visit was primarily interview-based and was used to inform a scoping report.
-The second visit, in July 2014, involved a week-long series of different engagement activities including interviews, workshops (hosted by Shefa Provincial Government and the Municipal Government), and a transect walk through the Blacksands informal settlement.
+Activity during this initial visit was primarily interview-based and was used to inform an initial scoping report.
+The second visit, in July 2014, involved a weeklong series of different engagement activities including interviews, workshops (hosted by Shefa Provincial Government and the Municipal Government), and a transect walk through the Blacksands informal settlement.
+A final visit to gather feedback on review of the report draft was conducted in December 2014.

-Given the limited availability (or inaccessibility) of primary data to support the assessment process - more so than other CCCI cities that have already conducted vulnerability assessments - much of the initial efforts from this first phase have been necessarily focused on collating the necessary data to support steps 1 and 2 of the UN-Habitat Planning Process (Module A: what is happening?) in order to establish a more solid foundation for the vulnerability assessment.
+Given the limited availability (or inaccessibility) of primary data to support the assessment process - more so than other CCCI cities that have already conducted vulnerability assessments - much of the initial efforts from this first phase have been necessarily focused on collating the necessary data to support steps I and 2 of the UN-Habitat Planning for Climate Change Process (Module A: what is happening?) in order to establish a more solid foundation for the assessment.